 Carrying on my literary tradition I’ve brought William Boyd’s novel with me to re-read, but the beach, disappointingly, is just a patch of scrubby pebbles where the fishing boats land.
 (I think Boyd’s beach is imaginary even though the book is a satire on Congo as well as humankind in general).

-Here there is real, green jungle.
-I’m greeted by gin and tonic when we land, presented by a line of uniformed staff, my own guide, Clem (he’s French) and my own safari vehicle to convey me to the camp.
-There’s even a space to rest my glass while we bump along (some things are not that different).
-As we lurch through the rainforest we’re lucky enough to spot a juvenile serval wandering up the path in front of us.
+Here, there is real, green jungle.
+I’m greeted by gin and tonic when we land, (presented by a line of uniformed staff), my own guide, Clem (he’s French) and my own safari vehicle, to convey me to Ngaga Camp (first of three).
+There’s even a space to rest my glass, while we bump along (some things are not that different).
+As we lurch through the rainforest, we’re lucky enough to spot a juvenile serval wandering up the path in front of us.
 None of the guides have ever seen one before.

-A final trek and today the gorillas excel themselves.
+A final trek and today it's Jupiter's troop.
+The gorillas excel themselves.
 They are in a marantaceae root clearing, so we have an unobstructed view and a circus performance unfolds.
 The babies swing on the liana trapezes, leaping from one to the other, acting the clown as they knock each other to the floor and then tumbling on the ground.
 The females burrow round the roots.
 The males wait till the females have done all the digging and then swoop in, shoving them out of the way to take the food.
-The silver-back, who has been devouring roots in the background makes a grand entrance, like a ring master, surveys the scene, greets some of his offspring, quells some rough and tumble amongst the adolescents and then departs for a snooze stage right.
+The silver-back, who has been devouring roots in the background, makes a grand entrance, like a ring master, surveys the scene, greets some of his offspring, quells some rough and tumble amongst the adolescents and then departs for a snooze, stage right.

-There’s little to see other than reflections in the water.
+There’s little to see, other than reflections in the water.
 The resident pygmy crocodile has abandoned his post, a lone and distant forest elephant raises his trunk (maybe he can smell all that repellent?) and retreats.
-We fruitlessly follow his foot prints in the mud (they’re huge), are scratched remorselessly by clinging mimosa thorns and ford a side channel before coming across some skittish forest buffalo.
+We fruitlessly follow his foot prints in the mud (they’re huge), are scratched remorselessly by clinging mimosa thorns and ford a side channel before coming across some skittish forest buffalo, with flapping black and white ears.

 There’s only me on the plane this journey, so they’ve filled up most of the seats with cargo.
-They still make all the announcements ‘Ladies and gentlemen, we will be flying at...’ and I doze quietly upfront.
+It doesn't stop them making all the usual announcements ‘Ladies and gentlemen, we will be flying at...’ and I doze quietly upfront.
 It’s still very cloudy.
 Clem says the dry season is always overcast.

 Next stop Zambia, in search of leopards.

 Rwanda is at the heart of Africa.
 It’s also known as Africa’s Switzerland: small, green, mountainous and very neat, surprisingly clean and manicured, with little hedges and brickwork lining the roads.
+The hills give it its alternative soubriquet, 'Land of 1,000 Hills'.
 Rwanda is deliciously warm and pretty, with refreshing alpine air.
-Most of the roads are good - Chinese built like most of the roads in Africa it seems - though steep and irritatingly blocked by slow trucks at times.
-Two thirds of the terraced land over which they swoop is devoted to agriculture, mostly tea and coffee.
-Much of it was devastated during the very recent civil wars.
+Most of the roads are good - Chinese built, like most of the roads in Africa it seems - though steep and irritatingly blocked by slow trucks at times.
+Two thirds of the terraced land, over which they swoop, is devoted to agriculture, mostly tea and coffee.
+Perhaps surprisingly, given the alpine feel, this is the most densely populated country in mainland Africa and land has to be utilised efficiently.

 My very swish lodge is surrounded by forest and very scenically nestled in the middle of a tea plantation.
 There are numerous crackling log fires to take off the evening chill.
 I meander through rolling tiers of lime green tea bushes to my bungalow on stilts at the edge of the forest.
 My guide book says this is the nicest hotel in Rwanda.
 I’ll buy that.
 Naturally, it serves its own tea.